 Artwork by artist Jordana Angus is about encouraging women to be screened rather than ending up having to scream for help.
 The woman represents those we have lost to breast cancer in the past as well as those we can save in the future through screening for the early detection of breast cancer.

 Benjamin Hodges is a young north Queensland artist who has experienced firsthand the impacts of breast cancer on the family.
-His artwork, Mutual Nurture, is of women representing three cultures: Aboriginal and Torres Strait Islander and South Sea Islander.
+His artwork, Mutual Nurture, is of women representing three cultures: Aboriginal, Torres Strait Islander, and South Sea Islander.
 The art depicts women with their arms linked to represent support and to show a woman is not alone in her suffering.